Chia Nan University of Pharmacy and Science

 Chia Nan University of Pharmacy and Science (CNU; 嘉南藥理大學 (Ka-lâm Io̍h-lí Tāi-ha̍k)) is a private university in Rende District, Tainan City, Taiwan.

-Its mission is to prepare professionals in the fields of pharmacy, health and management.

 Currently, there are 28 departments and graduate schools in six colleges: Pharmacy and Science, Human Ecology, Health and Information, Humanities and Social Sciences, Sustainable Environment, and Leisure and Recreation Management.
 The university has an enrollment of 16,835 students, and more than 500 full-time faculty members.

-The university is active in the fields of pharmacy, cosmetics, food, health care, biotechnology, and environmental pollution prevention.
-Scholarship, counseling, housing, and international campus are specially tailored to the needs of international students.